 § 80.601 Scope of communications.

-Stations on land in the Maritime Radiodetermination Service provide a radionavigation or radiolocation service for ships.
+Stations on land or on the water in the Maritime Radiodetermination Service provide a radionavigation or radiolocation service for ships.

 § 80.603 Assignment and use of frequencies.

-The frequencies available for assignment to shore radionavigation/radiolocation stations are contained in Subpart H of this part.
+The frequencies available for assignment to radionavigation/radiolocation stations located on the shore or on the water are contained in Subpart H of this part.

+REASON: Radionavigation/radiolocation stations need not be limited to shore.